-There are many disparate organisations that provide built environment careers support to diverse and under-represented audiences.
+There are many disparate organisations that provide construction and built environment careers support to people from diverse and under-represented groups.

 You can see who has joined in below.
 We’re so proud of this network and all the brilliant work we collectively deliver.